unpush/typist/lib/v.typ

 pie 3 dye 3 pie 3 dye 3 Fiji 8 Fiji 8 Fiji 8 Fiji 8
 The sum of 13 and 83 and 153 and 75 and 47 is 371.
 The sum of 47 and 75 and 153 and 83 and 13 is 371.\D
-(8) Practice Paragraph\I
+(8) ï∂èÕÇ≈ó˚èK\I
-John Jacob Astor was born in 1763 and died in
+John Jacob Astor was born in 1763 and died in 1848.
-1848.
 He came to America from England in 1784 and set up a prosperous fur trade.
 In 1811 he founded the settlement of Astoria near the mouth of the Columbia River.

-Alexander Graham Bell was born in Scotland on
-March 3, 1847.
+Alexander Graham Bell was born in Scotland on March 3, 1847.
 He invented the telephone in 1876.
 The Bell Telephone Company was organized in 1877.
 Mr. Bell also invented the gramophone in 1887.

-John Quincy Adams, sixth President of the
-United States, was born in Massachusetts on July 11, 1767.
-In 1817 he was appointed Secreatry of State.
+John Quincy Adams, sixth President of the United States, was born in Massachusetts on July 11, 1767.
+In 1817 he was appointed Secretary of State.
 He died in 1848.

-Oliver Wendell Holmes, American jurist, was born in Massachusetts on March 8, 1841; graduated from Harvard in 1861; from Harvard Law School in 1866;
-admitted to the Massachusetts Bar in 1867.\P
+Oliver Wendell Holmes, American jurist, was born in Massachusetts on March 8, 1841; graduated from Harvard in 1861; from Harvard Law School in 1866; admitted to the Massachusetts Bar in 1867.\P *
-*
 *V18*
-			Lesson 18

-			(2 and 9)\T
+                        Lesson 18  (2 Ç∆ 9)\T
-(1) •¶•©°º•ﬂ•Û•∞•¢•√•◊\I
+(1) ÉEÉHÅ[É~ÉìÉOÉAÉbÉv\I
 f4f j7j f5f j6j d3d k8k f4f j7j f5f j6j d3d k8k
 or4 ru7 it5 by6 ie3 ok8 or4 ru7 it5 by6 ie3 ok8